mavogel/ilias-client/ROADMAP.md

 Improvements:
 * Using jline for cmd line autocomplete
 * If user is not admin in any of his courses, display an explanation dialog how to fix it in Ilias.
+* Use std templates if none is given
 * Shutdownhook is not trigged on Windows for CTRL+C